Major emergency arrangements can be put in place to deal with any major incidents.

 The National Domestic Violence Freephone Helpline's fully trained female staff provide support, help and information 24 hours a day, telephone 0808 2000 247.
 Advice is also available on the NHS webpage getting help for domestic violence.
 In an emergency always call 999.

-To talk to your local police about ongoing crime and antisocial behaviour issues, more information is available on the Cumbria Constabulary's webpage on neighbourhood-overview.
+To find out who to talk to at Cumbria Constabulary about ongoing crime and antisocial behaviour issues in your area, go to Cumbria Constabulary's webpage on neighbourhood-overview.

 To see a crime map of your area go to: www.police.uk.